frangio/hardhat-ignore-warnings/README.md

 # hardhat-ignore-warnings

-This plugin adds a way to ignore Solidity warnings.
+This plugin adds ways to ignore Solidity warnings.

+Actual compilation errors will not be silenced by the plugin.

+### Inline comments

 ```solidity
 // solc-ignore-next-line unused-param